 Acordionist Johnny B. Connolly was born and raised in Dublin, Ireland.
 He began playing when he was eight and by age 15 he was a regular feature around his hometown, performing with musicians sometimes twice his age.
 Johnny’s dexterity on the accordion earned him a place with the established Celtic ensemble Anam at the age of seventeen.
 In 1996 Johnny seized an opportunity to bring his skills to America.
 In 2001 he signed with Green Linnet Records and released his first album entitled Bridgetown, named after his adopted hometown of Portland.
 While based in Portland, Johnny tours internationally, performing at festivals, concerts, and schools.

 John Weed and Stuart Mason are members of Molly’s Revenge, a dynamic, acoustic Celtic band known for its unique and infectious enthusiasm.
 Molly’s Revenge has performed at many of the top folk festivals and performing arts events in the USA, and prestigious events in Australia, Scotland, and China.
-They have appeared on stage with John Doyle, Liz Carroll, Aaron Jones, and other top Celtic artists.
-“There is an engaging freshness and yet an impressive maturity in their playing.” –Mick Moloney, National Heritage Award recipient.
+They have released 11 albums and appeared on stage with John Doyle, Liz Carroll, Aaron Jones, and other top Celtic artists.
+“There is an engaging freshness and yet an impressive maturity in their playing,” said National Heritage Award recipient Mick Moloney.

 An accomplished fiddler across genres, John Weed has lived in Ireland and immersed himself in the traditional styles of Clare and Donegal.
 The result is an old-time Irish fiddling style that compliments his forays into bluegrass, swing, and other American music.
-A classically trained violinist, John leverages his understanding of the instrument to coax emotion from every tune.
 Stuart Mason has been collecting and performing traditional music for over 30 years.
 He has appeared on stage from Ireland to China performing Celtic, old time bluegrass, and his original compositions, which have won awards from the West Coast Songwriters Association.